HOP

 24th Sept 2011, Chesterfield Canal, Worksop, South Yorks.
 Photo: © RWD

-The three-lobed leaves look similar in shape to those of Fig leaves.
+The three-lobed leaves look similar in shape to those of the biblical Fig leaves.

 24th Sept 2011, Chesterfield Canal, Worksop, South Yorks.
 Photo: © RWD